+The French Revolution The webserver at Alpha History tells us you’re using an adblocking tool, plug-in or browser extension on your computer or network.
+We understand that many people don’t like web-based advertising.
+Ads on websites can often be irrelevant, distracting and ‘in your face’.
 Human Rights This is the preparation material for an English conversation lesson about human rights.
 Human rights are rights inherent to all human beings, whatever our nationality, place of residence, sex, national or ethnic origin, colour, religion, language, or any other status.
 We are all equally entitled to our human rights without discrimination.
 Universal human rights are often guaranteed by the law of a country, general principles and other sources of international law.
 International human rights laws give down obligations of Governments to act in certain ways or to refrain from certain acts, in order to promote and protect human rights and freedoms of individuals or groups.